strange, powerful spirits

 Trivia 4p - 6p

-Inspired by Japanese izakaya culture, the bar + restaurant Yokai is a meeting place for friends to catch up and have a few laughs in a casual setting while enjoying cool cocktails, hot ramen, crisp beers, crunchy Korean fried chicken, refreshing sakes, grilled skewers, warming whisky, and a variety of other tasty, fun eats that complement the drinks.
+Inspired by Japanese izakaya culture, the bar + restaurant Yokai is a casual, upbeat spot for friends to catch up and have a few laughs while enjoying cool cocktails, hot ramen, crisp beers, crunchy Korean fried chicken, refreshing sake, delicious bao, warming whisky, and a variety of other fun, tasty eats that complement the drinks.

 Literally translating to “a place to relax and drink,” izakaya are a melting pot of flavors, cultures, and tastes where everyone is welcome.
 We invite you to Yokai to try our own fun twist on a variety of dishes inspired by bar fare and street food you might find in Japan, Korea, China, and around the world, with a few completely unique creations of our own.